 A quick shortcut to only load the resource-hungry ATi Catalyst Control Centre driver software on demand, keeping valuable system resources free when not in use.

-Part of this is experimentation, part of it is from other forums and guides, but here is another guide on this.
+Part of this is experimentation, and part is from other forums and guides, but here is another guide.

-The ATi Catalyst Control Centre...pretty, but resource-hog central.
-I don't know what everyone thinks, but in my opinion, 50 megs of memory usage while idle is just disgusting.
+The ATi Catalyst Control Centre is pretty but resource-hog central.
+I don't know what everyone thinks, but 50 megs of memory usage while idle is disgusting.

-3. Delete the ATICCC (CLI.EXE) entry.
+- Delete the ATICCC (CLI.EXE) entry.
 This is used to initialise your computer to run the CCC, and is run on boot.
-This increases boot time, and memory usage.
-Unfortunately, the CCC WILL NOT RUN in this current state, unless you keep following the rest of this guide.
+This increases boot time and memory usage.
+Unfortunately, the CCC WILL NOT RUN in this current state unless you follow the rest of this guide.

-4. (XP Home only) Download and extract the contents of Windows Taskkill Command Line Tool into c:/windows/system32.
-I promise you this is not a virus or malware, but feel free to scan it in whatever way you like.
+- (XP Home only) Download and extract the contents of Windows Taskkill Command Line Tool into c:/windows/system32.
+I promise this is not a virus or malware, but feel free to scan it however you like.

 @echo off